McKay Centralizer Algebras: Introduction

 Let $m_k^\lambda$ denote the multiplicity of $\G^\lambda$ in $\VV^{\otimes k}$.
 Then, by induction on \eqref{eq:tensorproductrule} and the observations in the previous paragraph, we see that this multiplicity is enumerated as

 The first six rows of the Bratteli diagram $\mathcal{B}_{\VV}(\SU_2)$ for $\SU_2$ are displayed in Figure \ref{fig:SU_2Bratteli}, and the labels below vertex $r$ on level $k$ give the number of paths from the top of the diagram to $r$, which is also multiplicity of $\VV(r)$ in $\VV^{\otimes k}$.
-These numbers also give the number of walks to $r$ on the representation graph $\mathcal{R}_\VV(\SU_2)$ of length $k$ from $0$ to $r$.
+These numbers also give the number of walks of length $k$ from $0$ to $r$ on the representation graph $\mathcal{R}_\VV(\SU_2)$.
 The column to the right contains the sum of the squares of the multiplicities. \end{subsection} \begin{subsection}{Schur-Weyl duality}

 The \emph{centralizer of $\G$ on $\VV^{\otimes k}$} is the algebra

 If the group $\G$ is apparent from the context, we will simply write $\Z_k$ for $\Z_k(\G)$.
 Since $\VV^{\otimes 0} = \G^{(0)}$, we have $\Z_0(\G) = \CC 1$.
 There is a natural embedding $\iota: \Z_k(\G) \hookrightarrow \Z_{k+1}(\G)$ given by